-Collier County participates in and works closely with the SWFL Regional Coalition to End Homelessness, the lead agency of the Continuum of Care (CoC).
+Collier County participates in and works closely with the Hunger and Homeless Coalition (HHC), the lead agency of the Continuum of Care (CoC).
 A primary means by which the County reaches out to homeless persons, identifies individual needs, and understands the landscape of homelessness in the region, is through efficient data collection and analysis through the HMIS system.
-The CoC manages HMIS data operations, which ensures accurate tracking and reporting of the homeless population in Collier County.
+ESG funds support HMIS data operations and ensure accurate tracking and reporting of the homeless population in Collier County.